What is a Customer Persona?

 Targeting everybody usually leads to selling to nobody, so developing buyer personas is an important tool that can help you with targeting the right people with your ads, meaning more traffic, leads and conversions.

-The idea is that if you have a name, background, and detailed profile on who you’d like to target, including their likes, dislikes, habits and more, it’s a lot easier to meet their needs.
+The idea is that if you have a name, background, and detailed profile on who you’d like to target, including their likes, dislikes, habits and more, it’s a lot easier to meet their needs and write copy that appeals to them.

 The benefits of this are incredibly focused marketing, a much more thorough understanding of your customers, and of course much more qualified leads, thanks to your more targeted content appealing to the best audience possible.